jjmusic-online/jjmusic-online.github.io/_pages/lessons/essential-voicings-eng.md

 Non functional Chord Change training and Melodies

-How to make a minor progressions
+How to make minor progressions

 Essential Chord Progressions that you must memorize